Xzbzwtsjn/test/README.md

 ***common configuation***

 Red Alert Web could be started in three ways(apache, uwsgi and location).
-However no matter which way, *conf/red_alert_web.conf* and *static/ra_conf.js* are the configuation files that must be modified. *conf/red_alert_web.conf* looks like
+No matter which way, *conf/red_alert_web.conf* and *static/ra_conf.js* are the configuation files that must be modified. *conf/red_alert_web.conf* looks like

     [DEFAULT]
     projectRoot = /var/www/html/red_alert_web